vorpalnet/blade/services/webrtc/README.md

 How it responds depends on which media path the call is using:

-- **Anchored** — the new offer concerns only the network leg, between the far end and the media server.
+- **Anchored** — the new offer concerns only the network dialog, between the far end and the media server.
 The media server answers it directly and the browser is never involved, because those two sides were negotiated independently to begin with.
 If the refresh carries no SDP, the media server supplies the answer and reads the far end's reply from